Spinning is one of the most intense and strenuous group exercise classes you can take part in.

 The good news is that that’s not really how you should see food and calories if you are trying to lose weight.
 It’s all about calories in vs calories out, and if you’ve just burnt off what would have been your entire lunch, it’ll be much easier to stay in a calorie deficit than if you hadn’t taken the class, as it’s almost as if that meal never happened.

-How you can burn more calories
+How you can increase calories burned spinning?

 Well, your first option is to increase the intensity at which you’re working.
 You can either do that by increasing the resistance you’re working against by turning up the resistance dial on the bike, or your second option is to increase the speed at which you’re pedaling.